Chevrolet Performance: Vehicles

-Chevrolet Performance has aided in the development of many high-performance vehicles.
-The 2019 Corvette ZR1 was released at the 2017 Los Angeles Motor show by Chevrolet Performance officials.
-The car is powered by a supercharged LT5 V8 engine that produces 755 hp and 715 lbft with high octane fuel and high density air.
-The car has a top speed of 217 mph without the rear wing from the factory, and is the most powerful Corvette ever made.
-The car has the biggest throttle bodies, coming in at 95mm in diameter.
+Chevrolet Performance has aided in the development of a number of vehicles.

 ZL1

-At the 2011 Chicago Auto Show, Chevrolet Performance unveiled the Camaro ZL1, a high-performance model.
-The car features an LSA engine SAE-rated at 580 hp and 556 lbft – making it the most-powerful production Camaro ever.
+At the 2011 Chicago Auto Show, Chevrolet Performance unveiled the Camaro ZL1.
+The car features an LSA engine SAE-rated at 580 hp and 556 lbft – making it the most-powerful production Camaro upon release.

 1LE

 Chevrolet Performance offers an upgrade package for any Camaro with a manual transmission, built to qualify the car for Touring Class racing in the SCCA series.

 COPO Camaro

 The year 2012 also saw the relaunch of the COPO Camaro, based on the fifth-generation Chevrolet Camaro.
 Designed as an homage to the 1969 car of the same name, the COPO Camaro is a factory-built NHRA Stock Eliminator.
-Only 69 COPOs were built and purchasing opportunities were offered using a random selection process.
+A total of 69 COPOs were built and purchasing opportunities were offered using a random selection process.
 The cars had three engine options: a naturally aspirated 427 and two supercharged 327 engines, and they had a 2-speed PowerGlide automatic transmission.
 At the 2012 SEMA show, Chevrolet Performance announced it would offer another 69 COPOs for the 2013 model year.